CP-FA2022/word-jumbler/readme.md

 * A user must be able to play a complete game.
 * The user's score will be added to a live global leaderboard
 * The user will be able to track their progress
-* The user can earn achievments for daily use
+* The user can earn achievements for daily use

 **Stretch Features**